From paved paths to challenging climbs, the South Valley has riding for every type of cyclist.

 If you bike, the South Valley is better than people realize.
-You've got long paved paths, challenging road routes, and enough wine country back roads to keep you exploring for years.
-Plus one genuinely legendary annual event that's been happening since 1979.
+You've got long paved paths, quiet rural roads, and one of the region's better-known organized rides starting in Gilroy.

 Let's break down your options.